revelaction/iflandown/README.md

 ## iflandown

-`iflandown` runs commands after the wired LAN link is down for a given amount of time.
+`iflandown` is a deamon that runs commands after the wired LAN link is down for a given amount of time.

 All/most linux devices should work.
 Tested on amd64, Raspberry Pi, odroid